Sunday, December 8, 2019

 Susanna's in-laws Rudolf Sidler and Elisabetha Sidler had 15 children.
 Nine lived to adulthood and married.
 Susanna’s parents Rudolf Jenta and Lisabeth Frei had twelve children and one more with Mary Huber making thirteen.
 Seven lived to adulthood and married.
 Rudolf Jenta died 1 year 4 months after his last child was born leaving 30 year old Mary Huber with 7 children from 20 years old to 1 year four months to raise.
 Strange as it may seem, even though Rudolf Jenta married at 21 and had a large family he died two years before any of them married so he never saw any of his children marry and never saw a grandchild.
 The reason for this is because his first child, Barbara, died at 20.5 and his next three died in infancy.
 Rudolf Sidler also never saw any of his three girls marry or saw any grandchildren.
 The reason is because didn't begin having his family until he was 48 and only lived to 57.
 Even his illegitimate son Jakob didn't start to have grandchildren until five years after Johannes' death.
 Compared to today, life was difficult for these strong Swiss.
 They were aquatinted with a lot of death.

 We often see that from the age 20 years on, when marriage was allowed by the church, the parents had least one child every year, often stillborn.
 The rule for naming was that the godparents gave their first name to the child,.
 For example if a child named Barbara died, they continued the name until one survived the first years.
 From this Julius Billeter concluded that a child died young and noted a "dy" by their name.
 On average these big farmer families had about two boys and two girls that made it to adulthood and most of them got married.
-(Peter Bertschinger,)
+(Peter Bertschinger)

 If a woman died after the birth of a child (this was a dangerous process because of infections), her younger sister stepped in as new wife, or replacement.
 The husband (here farmer in the country) absolutely needed a wife to look after the children and farm house (cooking etc.).
 So he normally got remarried a second, or third time within a few months; later a one year period was recommended.
 Often these wives were widows themselves.
 So there was constant giving births and dying on the farms, similar to what happened in the stable with the animals.
 Death was seen as natural.
 Only medicine and hygienic measures lowered the infant and childhood mortality rate.
 However, there were very bad pestulenza waves in the 17th century in our regions.
-Many villages lost 30 to 40% of the population.
+Many villages lost 30% to 40% of their population.
 (Peter Bertschinger)

 Susanna was 27 years younger than Johannes.
 They married 23 December 1824 and had their first child, Barbara, 3 months 5 days later.
 Barbara was not considered illegitimate because her parents were married when she was born.
 Susanna's father died two years previously and her mother 8 years before so they were not there to share in the happy events.
 (Temple Record Sidler and Hegetschweiler by Julius Billeter, page 74 and Zurich Archives Family Record E III 88.19, S. 434)